purescript-contrib/purescript-ace/README.md

 ## Examples

 The `examples` directory contains an `index.html`, which contains a variety of examples of how to embed the Ace editor and configure it using the Purescript API.

+## Tests

+This project has no tests.
+However, all bound functions are exercised in the examples, to ensure the bindings and necessary wrapping, unwrapping, encoding, and decoding has been performed correctly.